 The programme was overseen by the Inspiration Programme Steering Group chaired by Baroness Tessa Jowell and Vice Chaired by Steve Grainger from the Board of England Athletics.
-Members included representatives from Sport England, UK Sport, BBC Get Inspired, Athletics Home Countries, London Legacy Development Corporation, Greater London Authority, the Department for Digital, Culture, Media and Sport (DCMS), London 2017, UK Athletics.
+Members included representatives from Sport England, UK Sport, BBC Get Inspired, Athletics Home Countries, London Legacy Development Corporation, Greater London Authority, DCMS, London 2017, UK Athletics.
 A second tier "Coordination Group" met every two months to look at operations and delivery.
 The membership of this group was each project lead and delivery partners.
 These two groups were merged in early 2017 as the projects moved into operational phases.